If you click on links we provide, we may receive compensation.

 Braided Crown

-Crown braids are a gorgeous, protective style.
-To create them, you’ll want to create two equal-sized braids and crisscross them onto each other.
-Then, secure them with bobby pins.
+Crown braids are a gorgeous protective style.
+To create them, you'll want to create two equal-sized braids and crisscross them onto each other.
+Then, secure them in place with bobby pins.

 Classic Ponytail Braid